makrai/notes/cowen21-sem-space-theo-com-emo.md

   * the central line of inquiry has been the search for one-to-one mappings between six emotions and their subj experiences, prototypical expressions, and underlying brain states
-* We: semantic space theory.
-This computational approach uses
+* We: semantic space theory, a computational approach
-  * wide-ranging naturalistic stimuli and open-ended statistical techniques to capture systematic variation in emotion-related behaviors.
-Upwards of
+  * wide-ranging naturalistic stimuli and open-ended statistical techniques to capture systematic variation in emotion-related behaviors
-  * 25 varieties of emotional experience have distinct proﬁles of associated antecedents and expressions
+  * 25 varieties of emotional experience with distinct proﬁles of associated antecedents and expressions
-  * These emotions are high-dimensional, categorical, and often blended.
-This
+  * These emotions are high-dimensional, categorical, and often blended
   * these emos organize emotional experience, expression, and neural processing